Matisse show in London to display works Picasso envied

 He said the show’s five-month London run was likely to attract a quarter of a million visitors to the museum, housed in a disused riverside power station.

-Matisse, who rose to fame as a leader of the “Fauvist” painters, known for their bold use of colors and form, was confined to a wheelchair for the latter part of his life.
+Matisse, who rose to fame as a leader of the “Fauvist” painters, known for their bold use of colours and form, was confined to a wheelchair for the latter part of his life.

 He gradually gave up painting, but began using cutouts long before that, said Nicholas Cullinan, a former Tate curator who worked on the exhibition for four years before moving last year to the Metropolitan Museum of Art in New York.